 Treatments For Acne

 The choice of treatment for acne will depend on the patient’s age and the severity of the problem.
-There are short and long term medications available to reduce the severity of acne outbreaks.
+There are short and long-term medications available to reduce the severity of acne outbreaks.
 For some, hormonal therapy may be a treatment option.
 Light and laser therapy may also help reduce outbreaks and improve skin condition.
-Antibiotics are sometimes prescribed to reduce infection of pustules.
-Dermatologists can also do extraction of clogged pores to improve the skin appearance.
-If you are pregnant or planning to get pregnant, speak with a doctor before treating medication because some acne medications can hurt the developing fetus.
+Antibiotics are sometimes prescribed to reduce the infection of pustules.
+Dermatologists can also do the extraction of clogged pores to improve the skin’s appearance.
+If you are pregnant or planning to get pregnant, speak with a doctor before taking medication because some acne medications can hurt the developing fetus.

 Treatments For Rosacea